- ClinicalTrials.gov Statistics

 - Trends, Charts, and Maps: Featured statistics of general interest in narrative and graphic formats

-- FDAAA 801 Requirements: Information on registration and results submission requirements under U.S. law for clinical researchers
+- FDAAA 801 and the Final Rule: Information on registration and results submission requirements under U.S. law for clinical researchers